ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update2.md

 a plot of change in xxx created by Adhitya

-a plot showing the relationship by Karen
+a plot showing the relationship of xxx by Karen

 visualization illustrating the xxx of xxx by Samuel